If only everyone could be as happy as they are….

 The ancillary characters also got plenty of screentime.
 This was one of my favorite versions of Colonel Fitzwilliam.
 We very rarely get to see him as anything but Darcy’s close relative, so, it was nice to get more from him.
 I did not, however, like who he ended up with.
 He belongs with Georgiana.
 Georgiana is always one of my favorite character.
 I love it when authors give her something to do other than being Darcy’s meek younger sister.
 She was wise and willful in this one and I really appreciated that.
-I do ship Georgiana with Colonel Fitzwilliam, so, I was a bit disappointed but I can live with it.

 I have stated before that at heart I am a Pride and Prejudice purist and yet I have immensely enjoyed and continue to enjoy Sharon Lathan’s take-offs or continuations of Pride and Prejudice.
-In her latest release, In the Arms of Mr. Darcy, Lathan continues to bring the Regency period to life, not only through her eloquent and descriptive writing, but also through her characters well known to any Pride & Prejudice fan.
+In her latest release, In the Arms of Mr. Darcy, Lathan continues to bring the Regency period to life, not only through her eloquent and descriptive writing, but also through her characters well-known to any Pride & Prejudice fan.
 Elizabeth and Darcy continue to shine and as spring turns a young man’s thoughts to fancy, it also holds true for women and in the novel, love is in the air.
 In the Arms of Mr. Darcy flew by all too quickly as I was swept up by the romance, the seasons, and the Regency period.
 Beloved Lizzy and stoic Darcy wind their way through society and all the glorious and not so glorious merriment, romantic notions, flirtations, and maybe just make it through the season intact.
 I heartily recommend In the Arms of Mr. Darcy to those who enjoyed Pride & Prejudice and have always wanted to know what may have happened next.

 Book Girl of Mur-y-Castell